smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

 special translation table testing protocol implemented by the LSAM prevents the LSAM server programs from touching the test character string.
-It is sent in tact so that we can experiment with different translation tables while using the LSAM\'s LSATBLTEST utility display.
+It is sent in tact so that we can experiment with different translation tables while using the LSAM's LSATBLTEST utility display.

 IBM i LSAM LSATBLTEST Command Shows Results from TESTLSATBL Job